vladcc/aadt/README.md

 7. Set					- a set implementation done with an array list instead of a linked list.

 8. Hash table			- a chained hash table implemented as an array of linked lists.
-It's tested by obtaining uniqe words from a text and arranging them in alphabetical order.
+It's tested by obtaining unique words from a text and arranging them in alphabetical order.

 9. Binary tree			- a binary tree implementation.
-It's tested by parsing a fully parenthesized expression and traversing it preorder, inorder, and postorder, and displaying it in prefix, infix, and posfix notations respectivelly.
+It's tested by parsing a fully parenthesized expression and traversing it preorder, inorder, and postorder, and displaying it in prefix, infix, and postfix notations respectively.

 10. AVL tree			- an AVL binary search tree.